adrienshen/TechMeetups/projectNotes.md

 tasklist:

-  - cleaning up the old code a bit and remembering it.
+  - cleaning up the old code a bit and remembering what you wrote 3 months ago.

 thoughts: